-The barriers mentioned in Step 3 could be seen as common practice, representing the majority situation of small hydros in Brazil.
-They required some source of financial incentives to be constructed in the last years.
+The majority of small hydros in Brazil required some source of financial incentives to be constructed in the last years.
 Also, it is demonstrated that the construction of small hydros WITHOUT financial incentives are specific cases and that a NEED to financial incentives is the common practice.